-- Founder of the IEEE Journal on Emerging and Selected Areas in Circuits and Systems (JETCAS), which launched in 2011 and which the CASS felt to be fundamental to allow the Society to maintain its long-lasting tradition in community building in new and emerging areas.
-Online access to JETCAS will be offered as a benefit to all CASS members (http://jetcas.polito.it/).
+1) Founder of the IEEE Journal on Emerging and Selected Areas in Circuits and Systems (JETCAS) which has been launched in 2011.
+This journal fulfilled CASS’s strategic goal of maintaining its long-lasting tradition in community building in new and emerging areas.
+On-line access to JETCAS will be offered as a benefit to all CASS members (http://jetcas.polito.it/).

-- As EIC of TCAS-I (2008–2009) and as EIC of TCAS-II (2006–2007), Dr. Setti succeeded in reducing the average first decision time to less than 68 and 60 days, respectively (with an improvement of more than 100% with respect to the recent past), while the average submission to publication time was decreased to less than 8 and 7 months.
-At the same time, he was able to improve the overall reputation and journal quality, as proven by the fact that the 2007 Impact Factor of TCAS-II and the 2008 Impact Factor of TCAS-I reached the highest value ever.
-Dr. Setti has also introduced a highly improved version of the Web review system interface for all CAS Society journals, which was greatly instrumental to achieving the above-mentioned results.
-He also strengthened the collaboration with journals of “sister” societies, with particular emphasis to the IEEE Journal of Solid State Circuits, with which TCAS-I now has a yearly joint special section as a follow-up of the CICC conference.
+2) as EIC of TCAS-I (2008-2009) and as EIC of TCAS-II (2006-2007), Gianluca Setti reduced the average first decision time to less than 68 and 60 days, respectively (representing a threefold improvement over previous decision times), while the average submission to publication time was decreased to less than eight and seven months.
+At the same time, he was able to improve the overall reputation and journal quality, indicated by the all-time highs of TCAS-II Impact Factor in 2007 and of TCAS-I in 2008.
+He also introduced a greatly improved version of the web review system interface for all CAS Society journals, which was instrumental in achieving the above mentioned results.
+He also strengthen the collaboration with journals of “sister” societies, with particular emphasis on the IEEE Journal of Solid State Circuits, with which TCAS-I has now an yearly joint special section as a follow-up of the CICC conference.

-- As Technical Program Co-Chair of the IEEE International Symposium on Circuits and Systems (ISCAS, CASS flagship conference) in 2007 and 2008, Dr. Setti was instrumental in assuring a continuation in the trend of improvement of the technical quality of the conference, which resulted in an acceptance rate of about 43% over approximately 2000 submissions.
-Furthermore, during his Presidency of CASS, he was able to have approved a five-year contract for the ISCAS paper-selection software, thus providing more continuity to the conference.
+3).
+As Technical Program Co-Chair of the IEEE International Symposium on Circuits and Systems (ISCAS, CASS flagship conference) in 2007 and 2008 Gianluca Setti was instrumental in assuring a continuation in the trend of improvement of the technical quality of the conference, which resulted in an acceptance rate of about 43% over approximately 2000 submissions.
+Furthermore, during his Presidency of CASS, he was able to have approved a five-year contract for the ISCAS paper selection software, thus providing more continuity to the conference.

-- As 2010 President of the CAS Society, he was able to achieve the extension of the mandate of the CASS President to two years (starting 2012), to give more continuity to the activities undertaken by the Society, and to have approved the overall restructuring (starting in 2011) of the CASS regional and membership activity, to guarantee a more efficient use of the funds in generating services for the members.
+4).
+As 2010 President of the CAS Society, he implemented an extension of the CASS President’s term to two years (starting in 2012), to give more continuity to the activities undertaken by the society, and additionally led an overall restructuring (starting in 2011) of the CASS regional and membership activity, to guarantee a more efficient use of the funds in generating services for the members.

 top of page